Imaginary Island Bundle

 Mountains and River Landforms

-$5.50 Add to cartThis Mountains and River Landforms resource supports the Montessori Imaginary Island project in both earth science and geography.
+$4.50 Add to cartThis Mountains and River Landforms resource supports the Montessori Imaginary Island project in both earth science and geography.
 It introduces 6 mountain types and 9 river landforms through 5‑part cards, a book, riddles, and student research worksheets.
-Before children can build their Imaginary Island, they need to know what kinds of mountains and rivers to sculpt.

 -